Pablo-Ortiz-Lopez/ortizma.com/content/post/garage-remote/index.md

 Since the device now uses less energy, this allowed me to opt for smaller coin cell batteries instead of larger Li-Po batteries.
 Coin cell batteries offer the benefit of compact size and significantly lower quiescent current, potentially enabling a battery life that spans decades.
 This also eliminates the need for a battery charging module, reducing the overall size of the project.
 They are also less likely to catch fire.

 Currently, I've employed two stacked batteries to generate 6V, which I can then regulate down to 3.3V using an AMS1117 LDO (Low Dropout Regulator).
 The LDO is slightly smaller than the step-up circuit a single 3V battery would require.
 This dual-battery setup also provides me with a greater margin for energy usage compared to using just one battery.
 However, I'm open to the possibility of transitioning to a single battery design in the future.

+## Conclusion
+Overall, I find that this project has brought me to a new level of understanding about what goes on in the RF realm, invisible to all of us but ever present in our daily lives.
+I remain determined to produce a 280MHz carrier wave, which I think will be a remarkable feat once achieved.
+I also look forward to finishing the shell case of the final design, so that it can be more comfortable and durable for daily use.

 I encourage you to explore the [GarageRemote GitHub Repository](https://github.com/Pablo-Ortiz-Lopez/GarageRemote)